hanmindev/hanmindev.github.io/public/markdown/projects/mirrorboard.md

 [//]: # (*The Mirrorboard Diagram*)

-*Demonstration video of using Mirrorboard.
-This video is old; currently, I can type at 70 WPM with Mirrorboard*
+*Demonstration video of using Mirrorboard.*

 Mirrorboard is a superset layout to the standard QWERTY keyboard layout which allows you to type with only one hand.